 The quiet time is from October to April.
 It’s a little too chilly to go swimming as the water is too cold and there may be some rain and feel a tad damp.
 This is a good time to enjoy cosy café moments by a fireside.

 Hotels are a lot cheaper, sometimes a third of the hotel rates during the summer months which means you will have more to spend on food.
-And that’s a good thing because the autumn is harvest time and at this time Puglia’s cuisine is at its best.
-During this period the shops are emptier and the prices have lowered, there are more seats available in restaurants and the food is altogether more bountiful and at its freshest.
+And that’s a good thing because autumn is harvest time, and at this time Puglia’s cuisine is at its best.
+During this period, the shops are emptier, the prices have lowered, there are more seats available in restaurants, and the food is altogether more bountiful and at its freshest.

 Winter months can be a little rainy but are generally mild, with average temperatures hovering around the 12-15°C mark.

-During the winter months the landscape is still beautiful and life centres inland and perhaps into the mountains and certainly away from the beaches.
-The areas is ripe for trekking, horseback riding and cycling.
+During the winter months the landscape is still beautiful, and life centres inland and perhaps into the mountains and certainly away from the beaches.
+The area is ripe for trekking, horseback riding and cycling.

 Selection of recommended tours and activities in Puglia